cirosantilli/linux-cheat/compression.md

 Can do lots of formats:

 - 7z format
-- rar with p7zip-rar installed
+- RAR with `p7zip-rar` installed
 - zip

 But *use only for 7z*, which it was made for.

-With 7zip, you can open .exe files to extract their inner data.
+With 7zip, you can open `.exe` files to extract their inner data.

 #File roller

-Very good gui app to view inside archives and extrac them.
+Very good GUI app to view inside multiple archive formats and extract them.